PAM: Hi, everyone! I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Jennie Gomes. Hi, Jennie!

 PAM: I probably talked enough!

-But thank you so much for taking the time to speak with me Jenny, it was so fun to chat with you again.
+But thank you so much for taking the time to speak with me Jennie, it was so fun to chat with you again.

 PAM: And thanks so much for sharing.
 I’ll have to talk to you again in another year!